Headteachers can exclude your child if they misbehave in or outside school.

 A fixed period exclusion is where your child is temporarily removed from school.
 They can only be removed for up to 45 school days in one school year, even if they’ve changed school.

 If a child has been excluded for a fixed period, schools should set and mark work for the first 5 school days.

-If the exclusion is longer than 5 school days, the school must arrange full-time education from the sixth school day, eg at a pupil referral unit.
+If the exclusion is longer than 5 school days, the school must arrange suitable full-time education from the sixth school day, eg at a pupil referral unit.

 Permanent exclusion means your child is expelled.
-The local council must arrange full-time education from the sixth school day.
+Your local council must arrange full-time education from the sixth school day.

 Alternative education and exclusion

-The school must tell you about any alternative education they or the local council arrange.
+The school or local council must tell you about any alternative education they arrange.
 It’s your responsibility to make sure your child attends.